alirzaghlmpr/movieSeatBooking/README.md

 # movie seat booking
-Display movie choices and seats in a theater to select from in order to purchase tickets
+display movie choices and seats in a theater to select from in order to purchase tickets

 # screenshot
 ![](https://i.postimg.cc/g0kjZ3bc/Screenshot-2022-07-20-220524.png)